uriva/rmmbr/README.md

 `rmmbr` is the simplest way to persistently cache async functions, locally or in the cloud with end to end encryption (e2ee).

+Most importantly, it does not require any DevOps work, or cloud configurations.
+It just works.

 ## Motivation

 Caching is a great way to save costs and time calling remote APIs.